leanprover-community/logic_and_proof/semantics_of_propositional_logic.rst

 Suppose we have a fixed deduction system in mind, such as natural deduction.
 A propositional formula is said to be *provable* if there is a formal proof of it in that system.
 A propositional formula is said to be a *tautology*, or *valid*, if it is true under any truth assignment.
 Provability is a syntactic notion, in that it asserts the existence of a syntactic object, namely, a proof.
 Validity is a semantic notion, in that it has to do with truth assignments and valuations.
 But, intuitively, these notions should coincide: both express the idea that a formula :math:`A` *has* to be true, or is *necessarily* true, and one would expect a good proof system to enable us to derive the valid formulas.

-The statement that every provable formula is valid is known as *soundness*.
+The statement that every provable formula is valid is known as *soundness* (of the proof system, w.r.t. the valuation-based semantics).
 If :math:`A` is any formula, logicians use the notation :math:`\vdash A` to express the fact that :math:`A` is provable and the notation :math:`\vDash A` to express that :math:`A` is valid.
 (The first symbol is sometimes called a "turnstile" and the second symbol is sometimes called a "double-turnstile.")
 With this notation, soundness says that for every propositional formula :math:`A`, if :math:`\vdash A`, then :math:`\vDash A`.
-The converse, which says that every valid formula is provable, is known as *completeness*.
+The converse, which says that every valid formula is provable, is known as *completeness* (again: of the proof system, w.r.t. the valuation-based semantics).
 In symbolic terms, it says that for every formula :math:`A`, if :math:`\vDash A`, then :math:`\vdash A`.

 Because of the way we have chosen our inference rules and defined the notion of a valuation, this intuition that the two notions should coincide holds true.
 In other words, the system of natural deduction we have presented for propositional logic is sound and complete with respect to truth-table semantics.